2020 Census To Count Deployed Troops At Home Bases, Prisoners At Facilities

 Still, the bureau concluded that "since the majority of people in prisons live and sleep most of the time at the prison," correctional facilities should be considered the "usual residence" of incarcerated people.

-Aleks Kajstura, legal director of the Prison Policy Institute, points out that many prisoners just happen to be behind bars on Census Day.
+Aleks Kajstura, legal director of the Prison Policy Institute, points out that many prisoners just happen to be behind bars on census day.

 "People aren't at any given facility for very long," she says,